CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * Grab a copy of the GAAD activites handout.
 * As a table, split up the activities between yourselves.
 Make sure that you cover all of them.
+* Discuss and write down ways to get others at the office to do these on WGAAD.
+  * What's the value?
+  * Who does it affect?

 ### Make a checklist (30m)